-A consensus group was set up and included a multidisciplinary group of primary and specialist care clinicians, members of equality and inclusions, NHS leadership, public health specialists, occupational health specialists, trust leads and researchers.
-In view of unavailability of robust data, the group made consensus recommendations based on the currently published literature and that could help to initiate further research and inform immediate public health and policy decisions to protect and save health care staff.
-The key aim was to develop a pragmatic simple Risk Reduction Framework that can be implemented in a health care setting (Figure).
-The Framework is based on the best available evidence which is limited, however, in view of the serious and disproportionate impact of COVID-19, there is an urgent need to put in place immediate mitigations to try and prevent further serious consequences.
+A consensus group was set up which included a multidisciplinary group of primary and specialist care clinicians, members of equality and inclusions, NHS leadership, public health specialists, occupational health specialists, trust leads and researchers.
+In view of the unavailability of robust data, the group made consensus recommendations based on the currently published literature and that could help to initiate further research and inform immediate public health and policy decisions to protect and save health care staff.
+The key aim was to develop a pragmatic simple Risk Reduction Framework that can be implemented in a healthcare setting (Figure).
+The Framework is based on the best available evidence which is limited, however, in view of the serious and disproportionate impact of COVID-19, there is an urgent need to put in place immediate mitigations to try and minimise further serious consequences.

-How to use the Risk Reduction Frameowrk
+How to use the Risk Reduction Framework

-Employers have a duty of care requiring them, as far as reasonably practicable, to secure the health safety and welfare of their employees.
-This includes an equitable approach to effective risk management and risk reduction of potential workplace hazards, for all staff which requires:
+Employers have a duty of care requiring them, as far as reasonably practicable, to secure the health, safety and welfare of their employees.
+This includes an equitable approach to effective risk management and risk reduction of potential workplace hazards, for all staff regardless of ethnicity and diversity:

-Workplace assessment of potential exposure to SARS-CoV-2 in the workplace, followed by application of an appropriate hierarchy of control measures, including elimination if possible, and reduction by hygiene measures, safe systems of work, selection and correct use of PPE, including necessary training and fit testing.
+Workplace assessment of potential exposure to SARS-CoV-2 in the workplace, followed by application of an appropriate hierarchy of control measures, including elimination if possible, and reduction by hygiene measures, safe systems of work, including review of use of AGP procedures, selection and correct use of PPE, including necessary training and fit testing.

-Workforce assessment to identify those individuals with potentially increased vulnerability to infection or poorer outcomes from COVID-19.
-Earlier guidance has already identified three categories of vulnerability, specific long term health conditions, older age and pregnancy.
-Recent evidence suggests that ethnicity, specifically a BAME background, may also be associated with increased vulnerability, particularly in the presence of other risk factors.[8]
+Workforce assessment to identify those individuals with potentially increased vulnerability to infection or adverse outcomes from COVID-19.
+Earlier guidance has already identified three categories of vulnerability, specific long term health conditions, sex, older age and pregnancy.
+Recent evidence suggests that ethnicity, specifically a BAME background and obesity may also be associated with increased vulnerability, particularly in the presence of these risk factors.
+[8] [9]